Effective 7/1/15 - 6/30/17

-15.2 Temporary deviation from the regular work schedule will be allowed in difficult scheduling situations; however, it is the intent of the Department to avoid such changes if not voluntary requested by the employee and mutually agreed upon by the employee and supervisor.
-If the Department must alter a shift, the employee must be given a minimum of seventy-two (72) hours notice of the change.
-All hours that deviate from the regular work schedule with less than seventy-two (72) hours notice will be compensated at one and one-half (1.5) times the regular rate of pay unless mutually agreed upon by the employee and the supervisor.
+15.2 Temporary deviation from the regular work schedules will be allowed in difficult scheduling situations; however, it is the intent of the Department to avoid such changes if not voluntarily requested by the employee and mutually agreed upon by the employee and supervisor.
+If the Department must alter a shift, the employee must be given a minimum of seventy-two (72) hours' notice of the change.
+All hours that deviate from the regular work schedule with less than seventy-two (72) hours' notice will be compensated at one and one-half (1.5) times the regular rate of pay unless mutually agreed upon by the employee and the supervisor.

 When employees are required to be available for proceedings in a criminal court, civil court, administrative hearing, student conduct board, or Department of Licensing hearing either in person or telephonically during off duty hours as a result of their employment with the Employer, they will receive payment as follows:

-15.9 Shift Selection.
-Employee assignments within the Patrol Division will occur on the first Monday following the end of the quarter in June and shall be awarded based upon seniority.
+Employee assignments within the Patrol Bureau will occur on the first Monday following the end of the quarter in April and shall be awarded based upon seniority.
 Approximately three (3) months before then the Department will publish a call for written requests on shift assignment.
 Employees will make their first three (3) choices known.
 Employees will learn of the assignment, including days off associated with their assignment, immediately after the bidding process is completed.
-Assignments will take effect near the end of August or beginning of September.
-In general, the Labor Day holiday will signal the start of the new shift assignments.
+Assignments will take effect on the schedule nearest to July 1st.

 Residence Hall assignments will be made prior to all others.
 Assignment of the remaining officers will begin with selection(s) for day and night shifts.
 The bid for assignments will continue until all positions are filled.
 The following general rules apply to assignments: